iamehran/TwipClip/README.md

 ## 🎯 How to Use

 1. **Prepare your content**:
-   - Write your social media thread with tweets separated by dashes (`-`)
+   - Write your social media thread with tweets separated by triple dashes (`---`)
    - Collect video URLs (YouTube, Vimeo, etc.)

 2. **Input your data**: